arefmalek/blog/_posts/2021-03-18-hello-world.markdown

 If anybody but me reads this, honestly thanks for your time, but more seriously this is one of those larger moments where a lot of knowledge I have had kind of comes together to allow me to achieve something that feels small, but is representative of a much larger journey.
-Glad you tuned in for the intro :^).
+Thanks for tuning into the intro :^).